evantravers18/ratify/README.md

 ## Quick Start

 Try out ratify in Kubernetes through Gatekeeper as the admission controller.
+Checkout [Ratify demo](https://killercoda.com/notaryproject/scenario/ratify) at the online interactive playground, or follow steps below for your local cluster.

 Prerequisites:
 - Kubernetes v1.20 or higher